 - TSR includes share price appreciation, capital returns and dividends.
-Share price appreciation is determined as being the difference between the base VWAP of 28.88 cents (being the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2019 on 31 August 2019) and vesting VWAP (the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2022). - Exercise price \$nil
+Share price appreciation is determined as being the difference between the base VWAP of 28.88 cents (being the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2019 on 31 August 2019) and vesting VWAP (the volume weighted average price of shares over the 5 trading days immediately after the release of the year ended 30 June 2019. - Exercise price \$nil